 About

 Morrissey is a song by Robbie Williams from his album Britpop.
-The track stands out as one of the record’s most overtly playful moments, blending cultural reference with self aware humour.
+One of the record’s most playful and unexpected tracks, it leans heavily into cultural reference and self aware humour, setting it apart from the album’s more confrontational material.

 Everybody said you should get back with Gary, write a song about Morrissey, and you know what, eventually I was like, I’m gonna do that.Robbie Williams